-5.9.8 Adult Education and Literacy Instructor (Adopted 12-2-2013)
+5.4.10 Adult Education and Literacy Instructor (Adopted 12-2-2013; Revised xxx 2022)

-Adult Education and Literacy (AEL) instructors are part-time, non-exempt employees who can work up to 19.75 hours per week.
-These positions are grant funded.
+Adult Education and Literacy (AEL) instructors are part-time, non-exempt employees who can work up to 19.75 17 hours per week.
+AEL instructors are required to have Department of Elementary and Secondary Education certification.
+These positions are grant-funded.

-5.9.9 Student Worker (Adopted 12-2-2013)
+5.4.11 Student Employee Worker (Adopted 12-2-2013; Revised xxx 2022)

-A student worker is an individual enrolled in ECC classes, who qualifies for the Federal Work Study Program or is institutionally funded and whose association with the College is for the primary purpose of furthering a formal education.
-Student workers are part-time, non-exempt employees who can work up to 19.75 hours or as approved by Financial Aid.
-Student workers are not included on the Board approved staffing plan.
+A student employee worker is an individual enrolled in ECC classes, who qualifies for the Federal Work Study Program or is institutionally funded, and whose association with the College is for the primary purpose of furthering a formal education.
+Student employees workers are part-time, non-exempt employees who can work up to 19.75 hours per week or as approved by Financial Aid.
+Student employees workers are not included on the Board of Trustees approved staffing plan.

-5.9.10 Temporary Employee (Adopted 12-2-2013)
+5.4.12 Temporary Employee (Adopted 12-2-2013)

 A temporary employee is hired either part-time or full-time for a specified period of time per fiscal year.
-Temporary employees are not listed on the staffing plan (see Policy 5.25)
+Temporary employees are not listed on the staffing plan (see Policy 5.255)